lgswa-25t2/milestone/m1/2-ArchitecturalDrivers.md

 ## Constraints

-- The original code is written in c++.
+- The original code is written in C++.
 - Since this is a Windows application using VCL (Visual Component Library), the IDE is set to RAD Studio.
 - DB must use Google BigQuery.